Mesiwotso-Gloria/S3-Project/README.md

 ## Set Bucket Policy for Public Access
 1. Go to the "Permissions" tab of your bucket.
-2. Click "Bucket Policy."
+2. Scroll down to the "Bucket policy" section.
+3. Click "edit."
-3. Add the following policy to allow public read access to your files:
+4. Add the following policy to allow public read access to your files:

 ```json
 {